Help is on the way!

 If you are experiencing a mental health crisis and need immediate support, help is always available.
 The 988 Suicide & Crisis Lifeline is a free, confidential service you can call or text 24/7 to connect with a trained crisis counselor.
 You don’t have to be suicidal to call; it’s a resource for anyone experiencing emotional distress.
 For veterans, the Veterans Crisis Line is also available by dialing 988 and then pressing 1.
 These services are designed to provide immediate, compassionate support in a moment of need and can be a vital link to safety while you arrange for ongoing care.

-Non-Profit Organizations and Peer Support Groups
+Connect with Non-Profits and Peer Support Groups

 Sometimes, the most powerful support comes from speaking with someone who has walked a similar path.
 Non-profit organizations and peer support groups offer a space to connect with others who share your experiences.
 The National Alliance on Mental Illness (NAMI) and the Depression and Bipolar Support Alliance (DBSA) have local chapters across the country that host support groups.
 These meetings provide a safe environment to share your feelings and learn from others.
 Additionally, organizations like the Medicare Rights Center offer expert counseling to help you understand your benefits and advocate for your care, ensuring you can fully use your coverage.

-Resources for Caregivers and Families
+Support Resources for Caregivers and Family

 Caring for a loved one can be incredibly rewarding, but it can also be emotionally and physically demanding.
 It’s essential for caregivers to have their own support system.
 Many organizations offer resources specifically for family members and caregivers of older adults.
 The Family Caregiver Alliance provides information, education, and support groups to help you manage the challenges of caregiving.
 Taking care of your own mental health is crucial, as it allows you to provide the best possible support for your loved one.
 Recognizing the signs of caregiver burnout and seeking help is a sign of strength, not weakness.

-Common Myths About Medicare and Mental Health
+Myths About Medicare and Mental Health, Busted

 When you’re trying to find mental health support, the last thing you need is confusing information.
 Misconceptions about what Medicare does and doesn’t cover can prevent people from getting the help they deserve.
 Let’s clear up a few common myths so you can feel confident about your options and take the next step toward feeling better.

-Myth: Medicare Coverage Isn’t Enough
+Myth: Medicare Coverage Is Too Limited

 It’s easy to worry that your benefits won’t be enough, especially when you hear that Medicare’s mental health coverage has limitations.
 While it’s true that no plan is perfect, Medicare Part B provides solid coverage for many essential outpatient services.
 This includes individual therapy sessions with a qualified professional to address common challenges like depression and anxiety.
 The key is to understand what your plan covers and find a provider who works within the Medicare system.
 For many seniors, the available benefits are a crucial and effective resource for getting consistent emotional support.

-Myth: Telehealth Isn’t a Covered Option
+Myth: Telehealth Isn’t Covered by Medicare

 A few years ago, this was largely true.
 Medicare only covered telehealth in very specific situations, usually for people in rural areas.
 Thankfully, that has changed completely.
 Now, Medicare covers mental health services delivered via phone or video call, no matter where you live.
 This means you can have your therapy sessions from the comfort and privacy of your own home.
 This expansion of telehealth services has made it easier than ever for seniors to access consistent care without the stress of transportation, and it’s a fully covered option under Medicare Part B.

-Myth: Mental Health Care Is Too Expensive
+Myth: I Can’t Afford Mental Health Care on Medicare

 Concerns about cost can be a major barrier to seeking help, but therapy may be more affordable than you think.
 As a Medicare Part B covered service, outpatient mental health care is covered after you meet your annual deductible.
 Once your deductible is met, Medicare pays 80% of the approved amount for your therapy sessions, and you are responsible for the remaining 20% coinsurance.
 Finding a provider, like Blue Moon Senior Counseling, that accepts Medicare assignment means you won’t be hit with unexpected charges.
 This predictable cost structure makes budgeting for your mental wellness much more manageable.